 Whether you use a bonnet or a scarf, it does not matter, as long as the hair is not being pulled and twisted all night.

 For straight weaves, one can just wrap your hair at night.

 A wrap is achieved with a paddle brush, bobby pins, and a silk scarf.

 For straight weaves, after prior detangled and drying, style hair as usual.

 Start at the part of your style and brush in a clockwise motion to the right, secure the first section with a bobby pin directly over your right eye, then continue to brush hair until you reach the ear, secure with another bobby pin and continue until all your hair is wrapped around your head.

-Use as many bobby pins as necessary, then place silk scarf over the head.
+Use as many bobby pins as necessary, then place a silk scarf over the head.

 Covering your weave like this at night will ensure a tangle-free head of extensions and will give have volume.

-Another option with both straight and curly weave textures is to pull hair into a low ponytail at the based of your neck.
+Another option with both straight and curly weave textures is to pull hair into a low ponytail at the base of your neck.